 These extremely large fortunes and incomes of individuals (millionaires) cannot have been earned through merit and must be returned to those who have little.

 In 2021 there was private wealth of US$ 473 trillion worldwide (see CS 2022).
 The world's approximately 63 million millionaires (about 1% of the world's population) own US$ 235 trillion.
-At the end of 2022, Bernard Arnault was the richest person in the world with a fortune of $233 billion.
+In 2026, Elon Musk was the richest person in the world with a fortune of $700 billion.

 If you dispossess all millionaires down to US$ 1 million and distribute the money equally to the 3.5 billion adult poor (those with less than US$2,700 in assets), each person will receive a one-off payment of US$ 49,100.
 Alternatively, if you impose a wealth tax on the millionaires at an appropriate rate of, for example, 6.5% (6.5% is the expected annual return on assets including inflation, see WIR 2022, page 90) and pay out the money to the 3.5 billion poor, each person would receive 4,360 US dollars per year.
 Over the lifetime of a person (currently around 70 years on average), this is US$ 305,000 (including compound interest effects of e.g. 2% per year, this sum is US$ 667,000), which the millionaires withhold/steal from every person.
 In most countries this sum is huge.
 Each person can then, for example, buy an apartment with water and electricity and has escaped poverty.